mattwach/matrix_clock/README.md

    * Changing the poweron display mode
    * Simulating hardware button presses
    * Setting a sleep/wake time where the clock LEDs will automatically turn off.
+   * Setting up automatic display mode changes.
+     You can also turn enable/disable modes that will be autoselected so that modes you do not like will never be selected.

 # Build Instructions